Research Parameters

 The research response includes fields that reflect parameter usage:

-Billing is based on reasoning_loops_consumed, not the reasoning_loops you request.
-This means you only pay for actual work performed.
-If early exit completes a job in fewer loops, you’re charged accordingly.
+Usage is based on reasoning_loops_consumed, not the reasoning_loops you request.
+This means only actual work performed counts toward your usage.
+If early exit completes a job in fewer loops, usage reflects that.

 Use auto: true for your first queries.
 Review the results and fine-tune parameters only if needed.